Text Size

 Genesis 46:8-27

-These are the names of the children of Israel, who came into Egypt, Jacob and His sons: Reuben, Jacob’s firstborn.
+Now these are the names of the sons of Israel (Jacob and his descendants) who went to Egypt: Reuben, Jacob’s firstborn.
 The sons of Reuben: Hanoch, Pallu, Hezron, and Carmi.
 The sons of Simeon: Jemuel, Jamin, Ohad, Jachin, Zohar, and Shaul the son of a Canaanite woman.

 Immediate background